ravendb/bootcamp/src/unit2/lesson2/README.md

 ## Querying

-RavenDB is smart enough to select the right index for you.
-But, if you want, you can specify what index should be used using an additional type parameter of the `Query` method.
+RavenDB is smart enough to select the right index for you if it was created by the server.
+But, if you want to use a static index, you can specify what index should be used using an additional type parameter of the `Query` method.

 ````csharp